D3lt4lph4/papers/docs/imagedetection/rfcn.md

 ## In Depth

-Now lets go a bit more in to the details of the last part of the network, the ROI + vote.
+Lets detail the last part of the network, the ROI + vote.

 Taken from the paper, this diagram describes in details the last part of the network:

 ![Network details](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/imagedetection/rfcn/networkdetails.png "R-FCN")

-This is almost the same image as before, only with a bit more details on the shapes.
-From now on, "cells layers" will refer to the colored layer obtained from the feature maps after the convolutions.
+From now on, "cells layers" will refer to the colored layer obtained from the feature maps after the last convolutions.

 The idea is the following, the RoIs are cut down into N bins (here k*k), each of this bin correspond to one of the cell of the cells layers.
 For instance, one of the cells of the light blue cells layer is matched with the bottom-right bin of the ROI.
 This way, to each bin of the ROI a class is assigned (C+1 for the number of classes + background).
 Finally, from those N bins, the final class is extracted with a confidence index.